 Our Analysis and Test Results

-The Fat CAAD 2 is one of four fully rigid fat bikes in this test, so it came as no surprise that it preferred to be ridden on smooth snow or dirt trails.
+The Fat CAAD 2 is one of several rigid fat bikes in this test, so it came as no surprise that it preferred to be ridden on smooth snow or dirt trails.
 Thanks to this bike's long chainstays, 463mm, and moderately long wheelbase of 1175mm, it is best suited to carrying speed on smooth and flowy terrain where it feels stable and planted.
-The long chainstays have the unfortunate side effect of making it tougher to get the front end of the bike off the ground and made it feel much less lively and playful than other bikes in our test like the Kona Wozo or the Rocky Mountain Suzi-Q. The 69.3-degree head tube angle is pretty close to all the other models in the test, but the lower height of the front end makes it feel steeper than that and consequently a bit less confidence inspiring on steeper sections of descending.
-The 26" wheels work just fine most of the time, but testers preferred the larger 27.5" wheels on all of the other models because they roll over obstacles better and tend to smooth out the trail a little bit more.
+The long chainstays have the unfortunate side effect of making it tougher to get the front end of the bike off the ground and made it feel much less lively and playful than other bikes in our test.
+The 69.3-degree head tube angle is pretty close to all the other models in the test, but the lower height of the front end makes it feel steeper than that and consequently a bit less confidence-inspiring on steeper sections of descending.

-In general, the uphill performance of the Fat CAAD 2 is fine, but due to the weight, at 32 lbs it's one of the heaviest in the test, and more awkward feeling geometry of this bike it isn't quite as comfortable as the competition.
+In general, the uphill performance of the Fat CAAD 2 is fine, but due to the more awkward feeling geometry of this bike it isn't quite as comfortable as the competition.
 This is largely due to the low front end which makes the rider break more at the waist into a more aggressive feeling position.
 At 457mm, the reach isn't incredibly long or anything, it's more that you have to reach down a little bit more that feels awkward.
 Beyond this less comfortable rider position, the bike climbs reasonably well.
 There is adequate range provided by the 1 x 11-speed drivetrain and the 4.0" Maxxis Minion FBF, and FBR tires offer a good level of floatation and plenty of traction on most surfaces.
 The bike's long, 463mm, chainstays also help to keep the front end planted even when the going gets steep.
 Overall, the climbing performance of the Fat CAAD 2 is one of its best attributes; testers just preferred the comfort of the other bikes in this test more.

 On paper, the geometry numbers of the Fat CAAD 2 look somewhat similar to the other rigid fat bikes in this review.
 Interestingly, it doesn't translate quite as well on the trail, and this bike has a decidedly old school feel to it.
 Trek has gone with a conservative, but pretty standard for a fat bike, head tube angle of 69.3 degrees and a 73.6-degree seat tube angle.
 These numbers are right about where the other bikes measure give or take a degree or so.
 While 69.3-degrees sounds steep for a head tube angle by today's standards, it works for a rigid fork, especially one that is meant for riding in snow and you won't be likely to tackle the steepest and most technical descents on.
 The 73.6-degree seat tube angle is a reasonable middle ground that puts the rider up above the bottom bracket and allows for good power transfer and traction on the rear tire.
 The reach of 457mm is also middle of the road, but testers found the front end of this bike to feel low, we measured it at 909mm in a straight line from the ground to the top of the head tube.
 This lower front end makes you break a little more at the waist and puts you into a more aggressive position while climbing or seated pedaling.
 Testers preferred the more comfortable position offered by bikes with a slightly higher front end.